- Sexual Assault Definitions

 Why you should report sexual assaults

 Campus Safety accepts anonymous reporting for all crimes that occur on campus including sexual assault.
-Because of the seriousness of sexual assault, we encourage all survivors to come forward and report the facts of the incident.
 Please understand that by reporting the incident anonymously there is very little that can be done from a law enforcement perspective other than to have statistics that better represent sexual assaults on campus.

 Other Sex Related Crimes